-With the help of his backup, Officer Renee Worthington, and Chestertown Utilities staff Marty Davidson, Brian Strannahan and Anthony Adner, Officer Reynolds MacGyver’d a makeshift lifeline from dog leashes before descending into the dank underground of the Royal Farms traffic circle.
-Immediately soaked in standing water, Officer Reynolds proceeded to pull himself through 100 feet of spider-infested pipe barely wider than his body, toward the tiny kitten.
+With the help of his backup, Officer Renee Worthington, and Chestertown Utilities staff Marty Davidson, Brian Strannahan, and Anthony Adner, Officer Reynolds MacGyver’d a makeshift lifeline from dog leashes before descending into the dank underground of the Royal Farms traffic circle.
+Immediately soaked in standing water, Officer Reynolds proceeded to pull himself through 100 feet of spider-infested pipe barely wider than his body.
+Progress was slow but steady as he inched toward the tiny kitten.

-The multi-hour ordeal ended triumphantly when both kitten and officer emerged at the other end; both of them wet, scraped, stinky and minus one boot, but otherwise healthy and in good spirits!
+The multi-hour ordeal ended triumphantly when both kitten and officer emerged at the other end: wet, scraped, stinky, and minus one boot, but otherwise healthy and in good spirits.